June, 2014 - Purpose of this Instructable

 The objective is therefore to produce a Wind Turbine that is capable of producing a steady 3-4 amps in prevailing average wind speeds.
 With a maximum output in the region of 12amps at a rotor speed of around 200rpm and, once one has been built, to produce a second one..

 To achieve the output figures listed above.

 Living in a built up area the rotor had to be quiet, cope with turbulent winds, and produce current in the prevailing average wind speeds of 12-14mph.

-The control system had to be capable of protecting the battery bank, converting back to 240V, and switching from turbine to mains electricity automatically.
+The control system has to be capable of measuring the effectiveness of changes and modifications I make to the rotor, converting from AC to DC, protecting the battery bank, converting 12V to 240V, and switching from turbine to mains electricity automatically..